 |Light rays are precisely focused on the retina (orange) in good vision.|

 |Copyright © Nucleus Medical Media, Inc.|

 Farsightedness is more likely to occur in people who have family members with the same condition.

 Young adults with farsightedness often do not have symptoms.
 However, they may need reading glasses at an earlier age than their peers.

 A specialist will ask about your symptoms and medical history.
-You will be given an eye exam and checked to see if prescription lenses will help improve your vision.
+You will be given an eye exam to check for problems with your eyes.
+Alight may be used to see how it reflects off your retina.
+Your will try various lenses to see which ones will help improve your vision.